buildkite/elastic-ci-stack-for-aws/README.md

 We provide support for security and bug fixes on the current major release only.

-If there are any changes in the master branch since the last tagged release, we aim to publish a new tagged release of this template at the end of each month.
+If there are any changes in the main branch since the last tagged release, we aim to publish a new tagged release of this template at the end of each month.

 ### AWS Regions